antscher/Project_calendar_rooms/code_esp32/main/README.md

 ### 4. Building and Flashing
 1. Open the project in Arduino IDE
-2. Select ESP32-S2 Dev kit board
+2. Select ESP32-S2 Dev Module board
 3. Install required libraries
 4. Compile and upload to ESP32 with parameters of esp 32 as :
 - USB CDC on boot : "Enabeled"